Summer Writing Activities for Students:

 - 1 biography

 The variety of writing prompts offers students opportunities to practice core writing concepts that align with instruction at school.

 I would also like to note that, even though this is a 30-day writing challenge, I have allowed my students and my own children the length of the summer to finish it.
 In some cases that is actually closer to 60 days.
 This offers some flexibility with vacation schedules, camps, and other summer fun.

 At this moment, I have two levels available.
 The first product was created for students in 1st and 2nd grade.
 The second product was created for students in 3rd and 4th grade.
 The grade levels are NOT listed on the products themselves.
 This allows teachers and parents to determine which product best meets the needs of their students or children.
+If you’d like to grab both levels at a discount, you can grab there here.
 As always, please let me know if you have questions!